Your specific financial situation may have recently changed impacting your ability to pay for college.

 First-year and Transfer Undergraduate Students Entering in Fall 2020

 Students entering in Fall 2020 who are earning a degree through one of the undergraduate schools and are receiving need-based financial aid are eligible to receive a computer before or during their first semester.
 Students will be given a campus bookstore credit of $1,115 to be used for the purchase of a laptop computer that meets current undergraduate minimum requirements.
 Students may also use this credit toward a purchase of a more expensive computer that meets more than the minimum requirements.
-An email with detailed instructions and next steps will be sent Monday, August 3.

 For guidance and support regarding the university’s technology requirements and recommendations visit WashU Tech Den, a technology resource center available to all WashU students.

 Returning students who are earning a degree through one of the undergraduate schools and are receiving need-based financial aid—who do not have a laptop that meets current undergraduate minimum requirements—will be eligible for technology assistance during their Fall 2020 semester.
 Students who need technology support for this semester should reach out to the Student Financial Services Office directly to address their needs.